Jimmy62138/Library-management/README.md

 ## Docstring project around POO

-Library is a project made in Python that aims to manage a library of books and users.
+Library is a project made with Python that aims to manage a library of books and users.

 ## Features